 1. For the purposes of this section, "Upset" means an exceptional incident in which there is unintentional and temporary noncompliance with Pretreatment Standards because of factors beyond the reasonable control of the user.
 An Upset does not include noncompliance to the extent caused by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper operation.

-2. An Upset shall constitute an affirmative defense to an action brought for noncompliance with Pretreatment Standards if the requirements of paragraph (3) are met.
+2. An Upset shall constitute an affirmative defense to an action brought for noncompliance with Pretreatment Standards if the requirements of § 1.10.19(A)(3) of this Part are met.

 3. A user who wishes to establish the affirmative defense of Upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that: